-A swell-consolidation test conducted on a sample of the natural clay indicates the materials tested will exhibit a low swell potential when wetted under a constant load.
-The swell-consolidation test results are presented in Figure #4, and all other laboratory test results are summarized in the attached Table 1.
+Swell-consolidation tests conducted on samples of the natural clays indicate the materials tested will exhibit a low to moderate swell potential when wetted under a constant load.
+Swell-consolidation test results are presented in Figures #4 and #5, and all other laboratory test results are summarized in the attached Table 1.

-Groundwater was not encountered in the test pits at the time of excavation.
-It should be noted that the groundwater conditions at the site can be expected to fluctuate with seasonal changes in precipitation and runoff.
+Groundwater seepage was not encountered in any of the test pits at the time of excavation.
+It should be noted that the groundwater conditions at the site can be expected to fluctuate with changes in precipitation and runoff.

-Foundation Recommendations: Based on the subsurface conditions encountered in the test pits, the results of the field and laboratory investigations and our understanding of the proposed construction, NWCC believes an economically feasible and safe type of foundation system is straight-shaft skin friction/end bearing piers drilled into the underlying natural clays.
-Foundation movement (< $\frac{1}{2}$ inch) should be within tolerable limits if the following design and construction precautions are observed.
+Foundation Recommendations: Based on the results of the field and laboratory investigations and our experience with similar projects in this subdivision, NWCC believes a safe and economical foundation system will consist of a deep foundation system consisting of straight shaft skin friction/end bearing piers drilled into the underlying bedrock materials.
+Foundation movement should be within tolerable limits if the following design and construction precautions are observed.

-- 1) A minimum pier diameter of 12 inches and a minimum pier length of 20 feet are recommended.
-A maximum pier length to diameter ratio of 25 is also recommended. - 2) Piers should be designed using an allowable skin friction value of 1,000 psf for the portion of the pier penetrating the natural clays.
-The upper 5 feet of the pier should be neglected in the skin friction calculations.
+A minimum pier diameter of 12 inches, a minimum pier length of 15 feet and a minimum bedrock penetration of 6 feet are recommended.
+A maximum pier length to diameter ratio of 25 is also recommended.

+- 2) Piers should be designed using allowable skin friction value of 900 psf for the portion of pier drilled into the natural clays and 3,000 psf for the portion of the pier drilled into the bedrock materials.
+The upper 5 feet of pier penetration should be neglected in skin-friction calculations.
 A drill rig of sufficient size, type and operating condition should be used so bottom of the piers can be cleaned out properly and minimum length requirements can be met.
-If bottom of piers are properly cleaned and approved by an engineer from this office, then an allowable end bearing pressure of 3,500 psf for the clays may be used in the design. - 3) Piers should be reinforced their full length with at least one #5 reinforcing rod for each 16 inches of pier perimeter. - 4) Piers should be properly cleaned and dewatered prior to steel and concrete placement.
-If groundwater is encountered, casing and dewatering equipment may be required to reduce water infiltration and caving in the piers constructed at this site.
-The concrete should not be placed in more than 3 inches of water unless the tremie of pump method are used. - 5) A 4-inch void should be provided beneath grade beams to prevent swelling soils from exerting uplift forces on grade beams and to concentrate pier loadings.
-A void should also be provided beneath necessary pier caps. - 6) We strongly recommend that at least one test hole or test pier be drilled at each of the building sites prior to starting the pier drilling operations.
-The test holes/piers should be drilled to evaluate the deeper subsoil/bedrock conditions and verify the recommendations given above. - 7) A representative of NWCC must observe the test hole and pier drilling operations.
+If the bottom of piers are properly cleaned and approved by an engineer from this office, then an allowable end bearing pressure of 30,000 psf for the bedrock materials may be used in the design. - 3) Piers should be reinforced their full length with at least one #5 reinforcing rod for each 16 inches of pier perimeter. - 4) Piers should be properly cleaned and dewatered prior to steel and concrete placement. - 5) A 4-inch void should be provided beneath grade beams to prevent expansive soils from exerting uplift forces on grade beams and to concentrate pier loadings.
+A void should also be provided beneath necessary pier caps. - 6) NWCC strongly recommends at least one test hole or test pier be drilled at the building site prior to starting the pier drilling operations.
+Test holes/piers should be drilled to evaluate deeper subsoil/bedrock conditions and verify recommendations given above. - 7) A representative of NWCC must observe the test hole and pier drilling operations.

-Alternate Foundation Recommendations: If the owner is aware of the risks associated with placing shallow foundations on expansive soils and can tolerate and/or design for differential movements that could result if the natural clays become wetted and swell, the structures may be supported by spread footings founded on undisturbed natural clays and/or natural sands and gravels.
+Alternate Foundation Recommendations: If the owner is aware of the risks associated with placing shallow foundations on expansive soils, can tolerate and/or design for differential movements associated with the expansive soils, an alternative foundation recommendation would consist of spread or continuous footings founded on the natural clays, bedrock materials or properly compacted structural fill materials placed over the natural clays or bedrock materials.

 The design and construction details presented below should be observed if a shallow foundation system is opted for.
-The precautions and recommendations itemized below will not prevent movement of the foundations if underlying clays become wetted and swell.
+The precautions and recommendations itemized below will not prevent movement of the foundations if the underlying natural soils become wetted and swell.
 However, they should reduce amount of differential movement beneath the foundation system.
-Differential movements on the order of 1 to 2 inches could still occur if clays undergo moisture changes.
-The owner must be willing to accept the risk of foundation movement associated with placing shallow foundations on expansive soils/bedrock.
+Differential movements on the order of 1 to 2 inches could still occur if the soils undergo moisture changes.
+The owner must be willing to accept the risk of foundation movement associated with placing shallow foundations on expansive soils.